 For the blackened ahi tuna, you will want to start by placing a frying pan or cast iron skillet over high heat until it almost starts to smoke.
 I have a well seasoned cast iron skillet I like to use.
 Be sure to keep your kitchen area well ventilated.

-I make my own copycat blackened seasoning mix, but feel free to use your favorite.
+Funny thing was that when I reached for the copycat seafood seasoning it was empty!
+I made a similar version and we LOVED it!
 I’ve included mine in the recipe below, too.
 This is a blackened seasoning mix of paprika, cayenne pepper, ground ginger, black pepper, oregano, fennel seeds and ground clove that hits all the notes.
 Big flavor with a little heat.

-Gotta love a fresh caught meal made in minutes.
+Gotta love a fresh caught meal made in minutes and this blackened ahi tuna hits the spot.
 Enjoy!

 This seared blackened ahi tuna is made with a blackened seasoning mix of paprika, cayenne pepper, ground ginger, black pepper, oregano, fennel seeds, clove.